Amnesty International | Institutional Partners

 Oficina de Derechos humanos del Arzobispado de Guatemala | Research Partners

 The Human Rights Office of the Archbishop of Guatemala operates under the goal to build and strengthen processes of empowerment, promotion and defence of human rights and to contribute to building a more inclusive society.

 Migreurop | Research Partners

-Migreurop is a European and African network of activists and researchers whose objective is to inform and fight against the widespread detention of foreigners and the proliferation of camps as a device of EU policy.
+Migreurop is a European and African network of activists and researchers whose objective is to inform and fight against the widespread detention of foreigners and the proliferation of refugee camps as a device of EU policy.

 Palestinian Centre for Human Rights | Research Partners

 The Palestinian Centre for Human Rights (PCHR) is a non-governmental, non-profit organisation, dedicated to protecting human rights, promoting the rule of law and upholding democratic principles in the Occupied Palestinian Territory (OPT).

 Al Mezan Center for Human Rights | Research Partners

 Al Mezan promotes respect and protection of human rights in the Gaza Strip as part of the Occupied Palestinian Territories throughout research, legal intervention, advocacy and awareness with a sound combination of professionalism and community participation.
 Al Mezan was a close collaborator of Forensic Architecture in our projects on Rafah and Gaza.